-For the Central Okanagan SEI, TEM units were evaluated for rarity and ecological sensitivity and were assigned to sensitive ecosystems and other important ecosystems categories accordingly.
-For this project, TEM units were assigned to the same sensitive ecosystems as in the Central Okanagan SEI and any new TEM units were evaluated for rarity and ecological sensitivity.
-The Central Okanagan criteria for ecological sensitivity included the presence of shallow soils, the susceptibility of the site to hydrological changes, erosion, and invasion by noxious weeds, and sensitivity associated with human disturbance.
-Rarity was based on rankings and proposed rankings by the Conservation Data Centre (CDC), provincial distribution of those ecosystems (especially in an undisturbed state) and the threats to them.
-If the ecosystem was determined to be ecologically fragile or rare, it was assigned to the applicable sensitive ecosystems category.
+For the Central Okanagan SEI and Bella Vista SEI, TEM units were evaluated for rarity and ecological sensitivity and were assigned to sensitive ecosystems and other important ecosystems categories accordingly.
+For this project, TEM units were assigned to the same sensitive ecosystems as in the Central Okanagan and Bella Vista SEIs and any new TEM units were evaluated for rarity and ecological sensitivity.

+The criteria used in the Central Okanagan and Bella Vista SEIs for ecological sensitivity included the presence of shallow soils, the susceptibility of the site to hydrological changes, erosion, and presence of invasive plant species, and sensitivity associated with human disturbance.
+Rarity was based on rankings and proposed rankings by the Conservation Data Centre (CDC), provincial distribution of those ecosystems (especially in an undisturbed state), and the threats to them.

+If an ecosystem was determined to be ecologically fragile or rare, it was assigned to the applicable sensitive ecosystems category.
 In cases where a given ecosystem could be assigned to more than one Sensitive Ecosystems category, it was always assigned to the more sensitive category.
-For example, old riparian forests were assigned to the 'riparian' rather than the 'old forest' category.
+For example, old riparian forests were assigned to the 'riparian' rather than the 'old forest' category